ChessAnalysis/chess-analysis/README.md

 François Esnault (MSc Student, University of Rennes 1) is the main developer and contributor of the project.
 Mathieu Acher (Associate Professor, University of Rennes 1) is supervising the project.

+This project is part of a research internship at Inria/IRISA laboratory (DiverSE team) on chess analysis.